 - 1 tbsp piripiri (Portuguese chili)

 In a big saucepan, heat the olive oil and add the garlic and the onions.
 Cook them until golden.

 Pour the beer and simmer until the alcohol evaporates ( 5 minutes)

-Pour the beef broth, the port wine, the Piri Piri (chili) and the butter to give shine to the sauce.
+Pour the beef broth, the fried tomato sauce, the port wine, the Piri Piri (chili) and the butter to give shine to the sauce.
 Add the cornstarch slowly avoiding lumps.
 Simmer for a couple of minutes until the sauce is thick like in the pictures.

 Preheat the oven to 180 C (350 F)